Glossary for business users of the Power BI service

-Visuals that are created by the community and Microsoft.
+Visuals that the community and Microsoft create.
 They can be downloaded from the Microsoft Store for use in Power BI reports.

-In the Power BI service, a dashboard is a single page, often called a canvas, that uses visualizations to tell a story.
-Because it is limited to one page, a well-designed dashboard contains only the most important elements of that story.
+In the Power BI service, a dashboard is a single page, often called a canvas that uses visualizations to tell a story.
+Because it's limited to one page, a well-designed dashboard contains only the most important elements of that story.
 Dashboards can be created and viewed only in the Power BI service, not in Power BI Desktop.
 For more information, see Basic concepts for the Power BI service business user.

 data model, Excel data model